 More thorough information for metadata professionals can be found in the VTechWorks Metadata Guidelines.

-We strongly recommend that you choose a Creative Commons license or mark that will let others know under what conditions they may use your work.
+In addition, we encourage use of a Creative Commons license or mark that will let others know under what conditions they may use your work.
+In addition to specifying a license in the item metadata, we strongly recommend that the license appear on the file itself (for example, on the title page of a PDF).
 Available options in the submission process include:

 One of the key benefits of VTechWorks is that it provides stable, permanent links (“handles”) to research.
 Here’s how to share stable links to your work.